HEXRD/hexrdgui-docs/docs/configuration/materials.md

 ![Atom site renaming](img/site_rename.png)

 Each site has a unique position in the unit cell given by the fractional coordinates.
-The user can specify this location in the `Fractional Coords` tab.
+The user can specify this location in the `Fractional Coords` parameters.
 Remember that the space group symmetry introduces degeneracy in the different positions.
 For e.g. for an FCC crystal the coordinates `[0, 0, 0]` is equivalent to `[1/2, 1/2, 0]`, `[1, 0, 0]`, `[1/2, 1, 0]`, $\cdots$ etc.